 Manipal Institute of Technology—The Sports Chapter

-Located within 500 metres of the campus, this state-of-the-art sports complex, built at a cost of fifty crores, is one of the largest and best-equipped in the country.
+Located within 500 metres of the campus, this state-of-the-art sports complex, built at the cost of fifty crores, is one of the largest and best-equipped in the country.

 The ground floor houses the gymnasium, with around two hundred pieces of equipment and trainers at hand to help you make the most of them.
 Marena also has squash, basketball and table-tennis courts, a Futsal arena, a 200-metre jogging track, a swimming pool, a sauna, cricket nets with bowling machines, and various simulation games under its roof.
-The fact that, with the exception of the tennis courts, it’s all indoor in one air-conditioned building, means that neither the six-month-long monsoon nor the summer heat hamper your sporting activities.
+The fact that, except for the tennis courts, it’s all indoor in one air-conditioned building, means that neither the six-month-long monsoon nor the summer heat hamper your sporting activities.
 In light of the pandemic, it was closed for public use in 2020 while the implementation of meticulous measures for optimization of the facilities is underway.
 This may also inhibit the use of some of the facilities.
 Further information regarding this will be updated soon.

 Located right in front of the ninth and tenth block, it is divided into three separate grounds, one each for football, hockey, and cricket.
 An athletic track borders the cricket ground, with practice nets nestled in the corners.
 There are also courts for volleyball and throwball, and sports like shot-put and long jump also take place here.